Believing God

 Naturally, I will have already called on emergency services along with law enforcement to minimize the harm done to the fly or flies, and prevent any other devastation from occurring.
 Because that is my responsibility; it is up to me, entirely.
 Except when more files are harmed.
 Then I fall back on that "permissive will" argument.

-Idolatry permits me to go on doing whatever I was going to do anyway and still feel good about my so-called faith (aka, my Idolatrous Belief System) because I have a trite explanation for events that might otherwise have demanded my serious consideration, or maybe prayer, or maybe even fasting.
+Idolatry permits me to go on doing whatever I was going to do anyway and still feel good about my so-called faith (more accurately known as my Idolatrous Belief System) because I have a trite explanation for events that might otherwise have demanded my serious consideration, or maybe prayer, or maybe even fasting.

 When things go well, my pet god gets the praise, along with members of the academy, mom and dad, and whoever else I think I may benefit from by flattering!